ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

    * Annotate screen shots with svg for same look and feel
    * *CellML Text* code is not highlighted for all display situations
    * Bar graph not implemented for PMR model categories
+   * Tidy up citations and BiBTeX sourece (possibly use Zotero to manage?)

 ---------------------------